silenzio777/nVidiaJatsonNano_Install/README.md

+## Disable Console over UART

+Console printing over UART is a major bottleneck in kernel boot time.
+To reduce the bottleneck, you can reduce the volume of console printing over UART by removing console=ttyS0 from the platform configuration file.
+To reduce the volume of printing over UART, follow these instructions:

+•For NVIDIA® Jetson Nano™ series: Edit the platform configuration file p3448-0000.conf to remove the specification console=ttyS0.

+After you do this you may still review the console logs over the framebuffer console.

+_______
 there’s
 ```
 /etc/systemd/system/nv-l4t-usb-device-mode.service
 ```
 to configure USB flashing port for device mode. please have a try to disable this service, thanks
+______

 ### Enabling/Disabling services in Unix
 ```